jonnonz1/nz-statute-book/acts/public/1996/fisheries-act-1996.md

 (2) Any notice or other document so sent by post or registered post shall be deemed to have been given, served, or received 7 days after the date on which it was posted, unless the person to whom it was posted proves that, otherwise than through that person's fault, the notice or document was not received.

 ### 307 Ornamental fish
-For the purpose of this Act, the chief executive may from time to time, by notice in the Gazette, declare any species of fish, aquatic life, or seaweed to be or to no longer be ornamental fish.
+(1) For the purpose of this Act, the chief executive may from time to time, by notice, declare any species of fish, aquatic life, or seaweed to be or to no longer be ornamental fish.
+(2) A notice under this section is secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

 ### 308 Protection of the Crown, etc
 (1) No transfer of quota or annual catch entitlement by the chief executive under any of sections 22, 23, 26, 52, 67, 67A, and 347A—